Drug Shortages and Discontinuations

 Alternatives:

-• Preservative-free IV tobramycin may be administered via inhalation.
-For details and information on alternative CF treatments, see RxFiles - Cystic Fibrosis.
-RxFiles is available through SHIRP
+• For alternative incontinence/overactive bladder treatments, see RxFiles - Urinary Incontinence.
+RxFiles is available through SHIRP.

 Tramadol extended release tablets (Tridural®)